Create your first React app - Part 4 (Adding and deleting users)

 Deleting users

 In this step well add a 'Delete' button to the UserForm.
-But before we do that, we need to declare another prop, which well call onUserDeleted.
+But before we do that, we need to declare another prop, which we'll call onUserDeleted.
 Remember that the 'users' state is declared in the root component.
 So all changes to users should happen in the root component.
 So we'll define a function that deletes a user, and pass that into the UserForm as the onUserDelete prop.

-Add a new prop to the UserForm() function by updating it's first line to look like this:
+Add a new prop to the UserForm() function by updating its first line to look like this:

 function UserForm({userId, onUserSaved, onUserDeleted}){